Brandin Cooks Player Prop Bets for NFL Week 11 | Houston vs. Tennessee 11/21/2021

 - Note: Cooks' stats vs. Titans date back to 2016.

-- The 287.1 yards per game the Titans are giving up through the air makes them the NFL's 27th-ranked pass defense.
+- The Titans are allowing 287.1 passing yards per game this season, the NFL's 27th-ranked pass defense.

-- The Titans have surrendered 18 touchdowns through the air (1.8 per game).
-They are 26th in the league in that category.
+- With 18 passing TDs allowed this year, the Titans defense is ranked 26th in the NFL.

 Recent Performances

-- In his Week 9 outing against the Dolphins, Cooks was targeted 14 times, totaling 56 yards on six receptions.
+- Against the Dolphins in Week 9, Cooks was targeted 14 times and picked up 56 yards on six receptions.

-- In his last three games, Cooks has caught 17 passes on 27 targets for 160 yards and one touchdown, averaging 53.3 yards per game.

 Cooks' Houston Teammates